utkusarioglu/rn-vite-tauri-workshop/README.md

 Where `AppInstance` refers to any target, such as `android`, `spa`, or `windows`.

 Dashed lines used for `Tsconfig` edges signify configuration targets.
 While solid lines overlay runtime dependencies.

-## What's the aim of this repo?

-Currently, none.
-It may end up becoming a repo template for some future projects.
-But as of now, this is purely an exploratory exercise.